dubhalley/Shruti-1/README.md

 I put in jack connectors to make them "modular"...

-But I realized that I wasn't going to make it with my valisettes, as they take up a lot of space, so the Eurorack saved me ^^.
+But I realized that I wasn't going to make it with my suitcases, as they take up a lot of space, so the Eurorack saved me ^^.

 <img src='Pictures/Shruti-1_first_work.jpg' width='200px'/>